-The patient's signed and dated informed consent (when applicable) must be obtained before any prospectively collected patient data is entered into the eCRF or available data is transferred to the analysis database.
-The investigator must store the original, signed Informed Consent Form (ICF).
-A copy of the signed ICF must be given to the patient.
+The patient's signed and dated informed consent must be obtained before conducting any studyrelated procedures.
+The Investigator must maintain the original, signed consent form which includes the signature of the authorised person obtaining the informed consent.
+A copy of the signed form must be given to the patient.